System Design Space

 5. Operational complexity

-Compare not only technical suitability, but also cost of ownership: commands, tooling, runbooks.
+Compare not only technical fit, but also total cost of ownership: team expertise, tooling, and runbooks.

 • Does the team have expertise in the selected DBMS?